PBIA reports record passengers since April with busy holiday season expected

 "Does it give you a little bit of anxiety traveling so close to the holiday?"
 WPTV reporter Joel Lopez asked.

-"Honestly anywhere else I would, like Charlotte airport.
-I'm a little trepidation about, but PBI I'm super lucky because this is all the traffic we get," Angel replied.
+"Honestly anywhere else I would, like Charlotte airport, I'm a little trepidatious about, but PBI I'm super lucky because this is all the traffic we get," Angel replied.

 Airport staff estimates upwards of 40,000 travelers around Thanksgiving but said they've noticed more people are flying well before and after the holiday.